 Centrifuge the lysis buffer at 14,000 x g (4 °C) for 10 min.
 Collect the supernatant.

-Quantify the protein content of the supernatant.
+Quantify the protein content of the supernatant by BCA protein quantification protocol20.

 Add loading buffer to an aliquot containing 30-50 μg of protein per condition and load it in a 12% polyacrylamide gel for western blotting.
 Detect pTrkB and pERK using specific phosphor-antibodies to verify BDNFAvi biological activity.

-Verification of BDNF-QD biological activity by pCREB immunofluorescence
+Verification of BDNF-QD biological activity by pCREB immunofluorescence.

-Seed 40,000 rat cortical neurons in 10 mm coverslips, previously autoclaved and treated with poly-L-lysine.
+Seed 40,000 rat cortical neurons in 10 mm coverslips, previously autoclaved and treated with poly-L-lysine as described previously21.

+Culture the neurons for 7-8 days in neuronal maintenance buffer (see supplemental materials) at 37 ºC.

-Culture the neurons for 7-8 days.
-Then, change the medium to non-supplemented neurobasal medium when you decide to start the experiment for 1 h.
+To start the experiment, change the medium to unsupplemented neurobasal medium and incubate at 37 ºC for 1 h.

 Prepare mbtBDNF conjugated to quantum dots (BDNF-QD) by adding to a mbtBDNF aliquot, the necessary volume of quantum dot streptavidin conjugate (streptoavidein-QD) to achieve a 1:1 BDNF-QD molar ratio.
 Then, dilute to 20 μL with neurobasal medium.
 Wrap the tube in aluminum foil to protect it from the light.